papis/papis/doc/source/git.rst

    All other commands assume the repository exists in the directory of the current library and their Git functionality will fail otherwise.

-Some papis commands give you the opportunity of using Git to manage changes.
+Some Papis commands give you the opportunity of using Git to manage changes.
 For instance, if you are adding a new document, you could use the ``--git`` flag to also commit the document into Git like this